 The nice thing about these little bars is that you can make them up in a flash, no oven involved.
 The classic peanut butter and regular chocolate version is made the same way, so mix and match as you please.
 These would be great topped with bittersweet chocolate.
 I had some almond butter on hand, and I love the look of melted white chocolate, so these were born.

 I lined my pan with waxed paper so I could lift the whole thing out after it was set for easy cutting.
-You don’t have to.
+You don’t have to if you want to serve your bars right from the pan.

 The only tricky part to these is melting the white chocolate for the topping.
 White chocolate is much more temperamental than regular chocolate.
 There’s a lot of controversy about this in the food world.
-Some say you can’t use the microwave, only a double boiler, others say you can’t use chips because they don’t melt well.
 (They’re formulated to hold their shape when baked)

 This is a good one for kids and teens, they can whip it up after school using only the microwave for the butter and chocolate.
 You can do it by hand, but it’s even easier in the food processor.